kubernetes/website/content/en/docs/concepts/security/security-checklist.md

 ## Images

-- [ ] Container images contain only the bare minimum.
+- [ ] Minimize unnecessary content in container images.
 - [ ] Container images are configured to be run as unprivileged user.
 - [ ] References to container images are made by sha256 digests (rather than tags) or the provenance of the image is validated by verifying the image's